Fillamug/UDP-WebSocket/README.md

 ## Usage
 You can start the server side of the projects simply by typing ```./Server/server``` in your console.
 Similarly you can start the client side by typing in ```./Client/client```.
+If you no longer need the generated files, you can delete them by using the ```make clear``` command in the project's root folder.

 ## Project Status
 The projects fully implemented the JSONSocket.v1 protocol for UDP, however as the specification progresses, so can the project.